-4 While the Department expects proposals to serve one or a combination of those airports, the Department may consider service proposals to a different airport that provides numerous connecting opportunities to the national air transportation system, with community support.
+4 While the Department expects proposals to serve DTW, the Department may consider service proposals to a different airport that provides numerous connecting opportunities to the national air transportation system, with community support.

-5 For an eligible place not in Alaska, 49 U.S.C. § 41732(b)(3) establishes a 15-seat requirement for aircraft, subject to exceptions, if daily boardings at the place in any calendar year from 1976-1986 were more than 11 passengers.
+5 For an eligible place not in Alaska, 49 U.S.C. § 41732(b)(3) establishes that a 15-seat requirement for aircraft, subject to exceptions, if daily boardings at the place in any calendar years from 1976-1986 were more than 11 passengers.
 This requirement was stricken for the current fiscal year by the Further Consolidated Appropriations Act, 2020, Pub.
 L. No. 116-94 (Dec.
 20, 2019).